cloudfoundry-attic/bosh-fuzz-tests/README.md

 bin/env go run main.go ~/workspace/bosh-fuzz-tests/config.json
 ```

-To rerurn fuzz tests with the same input:
+To re-run fuzz tests with the same input:

 * Search for `Seeding with` and copy the seed number
 * Run